AmirKh20/ArchLVM/README.md

 	./archLVM3.sh

 7-when the script is done, enter this commands:
-	exit
+	1-exit
-	umount -a
+	2-umount -a
-	shutdown now
+	3-shutdown now
 8-plug out your bootable USB. and turn on your pc.

 if the installation finished without any error, you should boot into your pc very well.